What is social anxiety?

 We form our person and our character in the context relationships – to the family we were born in, to the community around us, to school, to our chosen communities of friends, spouses and children, to our communities at work.
 These relationships are not just a backdrop to our lives: by interacting within them, we evolve through them, and them through us.

 It is perfectly healthy to feel a measure of trepidation in all forms of contact with other people, whether it is a brief exchange with a waiter, a discussion with a headmaster, or a presentation in front of the board of a company.
 After all, every personal contact, no matter how brief or apparently shallow, is an experience that engages our person, consciously and unconsciously.
-In every contact, we communicate a bit of ourselves to the other, and the other is there to receive it for better or for worse.
+In every contact, we communicate a bit of ourselves to the other, and the other is there to receive our communication, for better or for worse.
 In that regard, every social situation is significant because it says something about us.

 «Psychotherapy, to be effective, must include two aspects at least: reflection on oneself and action on one’s environment.»